China Clipper: Airmail service

+On January 22, 2024, Emmanuel Calairo, Chairperson of the National Historical Commission in the presence of MaryKay Carlson, the US Ambassador to the Philippines and Commodore Marco Tronqued, unveiled a historical marker at the Manila Yacht Club, honoring the arrival of China Clipper to the Philippines in 1935 (in the presence of MaryKay Carlson, the US Ambassador to the Philippines and Commodore Marco Tronqued).

 World War II

 The China Clipper was painted olive drab with a large American flag painted below the cockpit.
-The China Clipper was referred to as "Sweet Sixteen" by Pan American personnel.
+The China Clipper was referred to as "Sweet Sixteen".
 The "Sixteen" is a reference to the aircraft's registration number NC14716.

 Crash

 The China Clipper remained in Pan Am service until January 8, 1945, when it was destroyed in a crash in Port of Spain, Trinidad and Tobago.
 Flight 161 had started at Miami bound for Leopoldville in the Belgian Congo, making its first stop to refuel at Puerto Rico before flying on to Port-of-Spain.
 After one missed approach, on the second approach to land it came down too low and hit the water at a high speed and nose-down a mile-and-a-quarter short of its intended landing area.
 The impact broke the hull in two which quickly flooded and sank.
 Twenty-three passengers and crew were killed; there were seven survivors including Captain C.A.
 Goyette, Pilot-in-Command for the flight, and Captain L.W.
 Cramer, First Officer, who was flying the plane from the left seat when it crashed.

 On April 24, 1946, the Civil Aeronautics Board released its accident investigation report with the following findings "upon the basis of all available evidence":